-Adults: Because children and youth are impressionable and because we value their health and yours, smoking and the use of tobacco in any form are prohibited in CYS facilities or on CYS property.
+Adults: Because children and youth are impressionable and because we value their health and yours, smoking and the use of tobacco in any form (including vaping and e-cigarettes) are prohibited in CYS facilities or on CYS property.
 There are designated outdoor smoking areas outside each facility that are at least 50 feet from common points of entry/exit, not located in areas commonly used by non-smokers and not in the presence or view of children/youth.